kabk/go-theses-2022-pavlo-sharapata/content/06-the-fossil.md

 <div class="quote">

-Unfortunately, due to [War](#figure "Ukrainian troops outside of Kyiv") that erupted in my home country and relocation of my family&hairsp;&hairsp;—&hairsp;I did not manage to properly finish this chapter and conclusion.
+Unfortunately, due to [War](#figure "Ukrainian troops (Kyiv, Ukraine)") that erupted in my home country and relocation of my family&hairsp;&hairsp;—&hairsp;I did not manage to properly finish this chapter and conclusion.
 I am sorry, and I thank you kindly for your understanding.

 </div>